Success in Psychological Sciences

 Students who graduate with a degree in psychological science enjoy a wide range of successful careers, including going on to earn a master's or Ph.D.

-Recent Psychological Sciences alumni are completing advanced degrees at institutions, including USC, University of Virginia, Bryn Mawr, University of Massachusetts, University of San Francisco, Hope International University, Columbia University, and Southwestern and Whittier Law Schools.
+Recent Psychological Sciences alumni are completing advanced degrees at institutions, including USC, University of Virginia, Bryn Mawr, University of San Francisco, Hope International University, Columbia University, and Southwestern Law School.

 Jascha Kaykas-WolffJascha Kaykas-Wolff ’98

-Jascha leads global marketing strategy and organization for the not-for-profit, which was created to protect and support the Internet as a global public resource.
 At Whittier, Jascha learned how to be curious, how to see connections in the world, and found opportunities to learn how to ask great questions.
-These skills led him through an extraordinary career, with positions at Microsoft, Yahoo!, BitTorrent, Webtrends, and Involver, before reaching Mozilla.
+These skills led him through an extraordinary career, with positions at Microsoft, Yahoo, Mozilla, Lytics, and now the tech company Visiting Media.

 “When you’re in an environment fostered by a liberal arts school like Whittier, you are presented with the opportunity to uniquely craft the skill of constructing a great question—to help uncover something that is going to be a meaningful addition to your life—this skill is critical in fine tuning your overall ability to learn and is very unique to the way liberal arts schools are run.”